My father is a bit of a brute, who believes in rage over reason as a matter of personal philosophy.

 Also, we never actually spoke.

 "Yes, my large eyes that truly set me aside from the family," I replied sarcastically, not deigning to look up from my Nokia phone.
-I wasn't even texting anyone; I just didn't want to give Aunt Maggie the satisfaction of seeing the anger and hurt that practically lived on my face during those adolescent years.
+I wasn't even texting anyone.
+I just didn't want to give Aunt Maggie the satisfaction of seeing the anger and hurt that practically lived on my face during those adolescent years.

 "Young lady, I only say these things because I care," she sniffed in her long suffering manner as she crossed and uncrossed her long legs.
-If I recall correctly, she was wearing that awful black dress she always wore, the one that shimmered like a second skin over her bony form.
+If I recall correctly, she was wearing that awful black dress she favoured, the one that shimmered like a second skin over her bony form.
 Sipping some unholy concoction from a fine China teacup, she looked like a bad parody of a Disney villain.

 "Because she's making an effort Nyssa." the blasted woman pronounced primly.

 Fucking Ariel, and her effort, and her perfect eyes, her perfect lashes and her perfect graceful legs.
-Beside her, I looked like a clod of batrachian dirt, with my snub nose and acne ridden skin.
+Beside her, I looked like a clod of dirt, with my snub nose and acne ridden skin.
 My lips were frighteningly thin on my face.
 My arms were wrong.
 My fingers were too bony.
 My thighs were too flabby and my feet were too...too something.

 There was nothing redeeming I could find about my reflection.
 I didn't need Aunt Maggie's assessment to feel ugly - I was doing fine all on my own.

 Time passed, and I grew with every year.
 My reflection didn't make me happier, but I started caring about other things.
 I found to my surprise that I was clever at things I put my mind to and better at things I put my heart into.